keithalewis/umf/README.md

 contractual obligations.
 This can be modeled using _default time_ and _recovery_.

 ## Transaction

+The atoms of finance are _holdings_, an amount of some instrument and who owns it.
+Holdings interact via _transactions_, a swap of holdings between a buyer and a seller on some date.

 A _transaction_ is a _buyer_ and a _seller_ exchanging holding at a _transacton time_.
 The transaction $\chi = (t;a, i, o; a', i', o')$